pub12/mclogger/README.md

-## MCLogger to log to file AND screen
+## MCLogger to log to file AND to the console

 ### What problem does this solve?
 A challenge for web-server applications (e.g. such as Flask) is to decipher what's going on from a long logging window.
 The standard loggers are all single color console test which you have to trawl through manually one by one.